-Wyandot is an Iroquoian language formerly spoken in parts of Oklahoma in the USA and Quebec in Canada by the Wyandot people, who are also known as Wyandotte, Wendat or Huron.
-The language was traditionally considered a dialect or variety of Wendat (Huron), though it is now considered a separate language.
+Wendat is an Iroquoian language formerly spoken in parts of Oklahoma in the USA and Quebec in Canada by the Wendat people.
+The language is also known as Wyandot, Waⁿdat or Wendet, and the people who speak it are also known as Wyandot, Wyandotte or Huron.

-Although Wyandot ceased to be used as a community language in the early 20th century, attempts are currently being made to revive it.
-The Wyandotte Nation of Oklahoma offer pre-school and elementary school classes in the language.
+Although Wendat ceased to be used as a community language in the early 20th century, attempts are currently being made to revive it.
+The Wyandot Nation of Oklahoma offer pre-school and elementary school classes in the language.
 The Wendat Community of Quebec also offers adult and children's classes in the language at the village school in Wendake.

-This the the orthography for Wyandot developed by Craig Kopris and based on the work of Marius Barbeau.
+This the the orthography for Wendat developed by Craig Kopris and based on the work of Marius Barbeau.